fr3e1/30-2-notes/Social 30-2/Chapter 1/Lesson 1.md

 	* How society is structured in terms of social standing and social classes
 * ### relationship to land & the environment
 	* How we see the earth, land and its value for the progression of our nation

+## beliefs and values - Moral Dilemmas
+### A dilemma is a choice between two unappealing options, but you have to make a decision.

+* Trolley car problem: sacrifice one to save four or sacrifice four to save one by not doing anything personal choice: sacrifice one to save four.
+Reason: 3 less casualties
+* Trolley car problem 2: 1 relative or 4 strangers
+	personal choice: 1 relative.
+Reason: 4 lives saved, one casualty